 Photography is a little creepy when you get right down to it.
 Shutter examines the phenomenon of spirit photography and the blurry line between what is real and what appears on film.
 The 2004 supernatural horror from Thailand is about a photographer named Thun and his girlfriend Jane who begin to find strange things in their photographs after they flee the scene of an accident.

 Soon they find that their friends are also being haunted, and it's getting worse.
 The cinematography and special effects are both realistic and creepy.
-The storyline is surprisingly surprising, and the eerie atmosphere is augmented by some terrifying imagery.
+The storyline is surprisingly surprising, and the eerie atmosphere is augmented by some terrifying imagery.1,363348Is this scary?

 This terrifying 2002 Japanese horror by Takashi Shimizu is the third installment of the Ju-on series and by far the most successful.
 It was remade in America in 2004, becoming one of the most successful Asian horror remakes.
 It also spawned several sequels, including the recent Sadako vs. Kayako.